necromeo/s3-tool/README.md

 * `--prefix TEXT`: Prefix to look for keys
 * `--http-prefix / --no-http-prefix`: Append HTTP URL Prefix to keys
+* `--all / --no-all`: USE WITH CAUTION!
+If True, will fetch every key in the Bucket
 * `--help`: Show this message and exit.

 ## `s3-tool upload`